phcurado/parameter/README.md

   - Deserialization
   - Serialization

+## Motivation

+Offer a similar Schema model from the library `Ecto` to deal with complex data schemas.
+The main use case is to parse response from external apis. `Parameter` provides a well structured schema model which tries it's best to parse the external data.

 ## Schema

 The first step for building a schema for your data is to create a schema definition.